Mierdin/blog/content/about.md

 - Infrastructure Automation (especially Cloud and Networking))
 - Graphics Programming (e.g. Vulkan)

+## Publications

+My longest running publication is of course this personal technical blog, which I started at the very beginning of my career in 2010.

+I also co-authored the book ["Network Programmability and Automation"](https://www.oreilly.com/library/view/network-programmability-and/9781491931240/), published in 2018 by O'Reilly.

 ## Open Source

 I still regularly contribute to Open Source projects, so [my GitHub profile](https://github.com/mierdin/) will offer some good insight into many of the things I've worked on.
 Some highlights: